Arezookhalili/Arezookhalili.github.io/_posts/2023-11-03-Decision Trees and Random Forest Project.md

      [ 301    4]]

-### Neither random forest nor the decision tree did very well, more feature engineering is needed.
+### Neither the random forest nor the decision tree did very well, more feature engineering is needed.